sam-caldwell/bibliography/README.md

 - Go 1.22+
 - Git (with a configured `origin` remote and auth for pushes)
 - `curl`
-- Environment: none required for lookups
+ - Environment: none required for adds

 ## Build